telliott99/MyMath/kepler/kepler-vectors.rst

     = \frac{dr}{dt} \mathbf{u_r} + r \frac{d \theta}{dt}  \mathbf{u_{\theta}}

-and (with a little work) we can get the acceleration
+We used the product rule.
+With a little more work, we can get the acceleration

 .. math::